chtm105/cnnxin25/README.md

 1. Go to Widgets → ASL → ASL Data Processing
 2. Remember to load data for No NaN asl.nii files
-3. Usually, the software will autodetect the parameters, but double check with the parameter detials from the asl.json file
+3. Usually, the software will autodetect the parameters, but double check with the parameter details from the asl.json file

 **ASL Data Tab**
 <li>ASL data → subDRO1_asl_nonan.nii</li>